Q: This past year was my first receiving Social Security Disability payments—will I need to pay taxes on those benefits?

 While preparing your taxes and going over your income and deductions with a fine-toothed comb can be frustrating and time-consuming, it is well worth the time you spend.
 You protect yourself from audit, and have the possibility of not owing any tax or even a refund.

-Sometimes, the best advice we can give our clients whose tax situation may be challenging is to hire a tax professional.
+Sometimes, the best advice our Social Security Disability attorneys can give our clients whose tax situation may be challenging is to hire a tax professional.
 While you may spend a small amount up front for their services, you have the best odds of minimizing your taxes.
 If you have yet to see your “tax guy,” make an effort to do so—your wallet will thank you!

 Looking to learn more about SSDI income?
 Browse through our helpful online articles to brush up on your SSDI knowledge today!Related Links: